 - The opportunity to select items from a catalog

 - The ability to exchange positive points for merchandise or entry into a drawing for merchandise

 - Framed or unframed certificates to hang on the wall or file

 - Provide status symbols, whatever they are in your organization

-Make saying thank you a common practice, not a scarce resource, in your organization.
+Make saying thank you to coworkers a common practice, not a scarce resource, in your organization.
 With these ideas and the 120 provided in the benefits and perks article, you have many ideas that will help you develop a work environment that fosters employee recognition and hence, employee and customer success.